joejenett/simply/_posts/2026-01-13-bad-apple-bad.md

   username: jenett
   id: 115889718219301798
 ---
+03/25/26-update: It was nice while it lasted.
+Oh well...

 01/30/26-Update: Problem resolved.
 If you’ve experienced similar issues, get in touch and I'll point you to the solution I found.
 Thx.

 I find it hard to believe that Apple is programmatically nagging users to update to Tahoe (despite compatibility issues) <strong>without giving users the choice to say no</strong>.